JacobLinCool/kvec/README.md

 And bind a KV namespace:

-- `KV`: KV namespace for storing documents
+- `KV`: KV namespace for storing items

 ## GUI

-You can use the dashboard GUI to manage documents and issue tokens.
+You can use the dashboard GUI to manage items and issue tokens.

 You can access the dashboard from `https://kvec.yourdomain.com/`.